bShaak/habitui/README.md

 # Habitui

 Habitui is a terminal-based utility that helps you track and manage your habits.
-It provides a simple and efficient way to monitor your daily routines and ensure you stay on track with your goals.

 ## Features